CheeseLee888/PALMmbQTL-doc/docs/overview.md

   - RDS file containing a genetic relationship matrix and sample IDs.
   - The set and order of sample IDs must match the phenotype file.

-## Computational considerations

-- Step 0 (GRM) is run once per cohort / genotype matrix.
-- Step 1 is run once per microbiome feature and can be parallelized.
-- Step 2 is fast and can be parallelized by chromosome or variant blocks.

 Next steps: